ConSol-Monitoring/omd-consol-de/content/en/docs/coshsh/_index.md

 * Coshsh can be easily extended.
 Coshsh reads only hosts and applications.
 Creation of services is very flexible.

 ### Who uses it?
-The [City of Munich][1], [Lidl, Kaufland][2], [Bühler][3] and several others generate their monitoring configuration files with Coshsh.
-Users usually have in common:* they have a very big monitoring landscape.
+[Lidl, Kaufland][2], [Bühler][3], [City of Munich][1] and several others generate their monitoring configuration files with Coshsh.
+Users usually have in common:
+* they have a very big monitoring landscape.
-* they do not want to have any manually editing of config files.
+* they want automation and no manual editing of configs.
 * they have a highly dynamic cmdb (hundreds of hosts added and deleted every day)
 * they want a small team.